microsoft/code-with-engineering-playbook/observability/pillars/logging.md

 When it comes to log collection methods, two of the standard techniques are a direct-write or an agent-based approach.

 Directly written log events are handled in-process of the particular component, usually utilizing a provided library.
+[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor) has direct send capabilities, but it's not recommented for serious/production use.
 This approach has some advantages:

 - There is no external process to configure or monitor
 - No log file management (rolling, expiring) to prevent out of disk space issues.